Home / OMSAS Application Guide / OMSAS – University of Ottawa

 You must submit the following additional documents with your OMSAS application:

-• A letter of intent (250 words or less) highlighting why you have chosen to apply through this stream.
+• A letter of intent (250 words or less) highlighting why you have chosen to apply through this pathway.
 Specifically, this letter should include:

 • a request for consideration under the alternative admission process,